 Kelly Ryan is the coordinator for the Inter-Governmental Consultations on Migration Asylum and Refugees (IGC.)
 The IGC is an informal, non-decision making forum for information exchange and policy debate on issues of international migratory flows.
 The IGC brings together 17 Participating States, the United Nations High Commissioner for Refugees, International Organization for Migration and the European Commission.
 From 2010-2013, Ms. Ryan was acting deputy assistant secretary for Immigration and Border Security at the Department of Homeland Security.
 Ryan has advised the United Nations High Commissioner for Refugees (UNHCR) as a member of its advisory group of eminent persons.
 From 2002 to 2009, she was deputy assistant secretary in the Department of State’s Bureau of Population, Refugees and Migration.
 She was also a lead U.S. negotiator of the UN Convention on The Rights of Persons with Disabilities.
 Ryan is a graduate of Tulane University and holds a J.D. from Georgetown University and a LL.M. from Cambridge University.

-Luis A. Viada is the COO of Manatt-Jones Global Strategies.
-He has extensive in-country knowledge of emerging markets, having held senior corporate banking positions in Latin America and the Middle East at Citibank; later as Latin American region head for Standard & Poors’ and then as head of Global Business Development at McGraw-Hill.
-Most recently, Mr. Viada was chief operating officer of the U.S.-Mexico Foundation, on whose board he now serves.
-He has been a member of the board of directors at ProMujer, a microfinance institution serving women in Latin America, the Stoneleigh-Burnham School in Massachusetts, and the Turtle Bay Music School in New York City.
+Luis A. Viada is an independent consultant.
+He has extensive in-country knowledge of emerging markets, having held senior corporate banking positions in Latin America and the Middle East at Citibank, later as Latin American region head for Standard & Poor's and then as head of Global Business Development at McGraw-Hill.
+Most recently, Mr. Viada was chief operating officer of Manatt-Jones Global Strategies.
+Prior to that position he was chief operating officer of the U.S.-Mexico Foundation, on whose board he now serves.
+He has been a member of the board of directors at ProMujer, a microfinance institution serving women in Latin America, the Stoneleigh-Burnham School in Massachusetts and the Turtle Bay Music School in New York City.
 He has an MSFS degree from the Georgetown School of Foreign Service and a B.A. in political science from Tufts University.

 Roger W. Wallace has served on the IAF’s board since October 2004, including as chair until 2009.
 He is vice president for federal policy at Pioneer Natural Resources Company, an independent oil and gas company in Irving, Texas.
 Past positions include deputy undersecretary for international trade at the U.S. Department of Commerce; minister-counselor for commercial affairs at the U.S. Embassy in Mexico City; and protocol officer for the U.S. Department of State.
 He is co-chair of the advisory board to the Wilson Center’s Mexico Institute and serves on the board of the U.S.-Mexico Foundation and on the Council on Foreign Relations.
 He has an M.A. from the Fletcher School of Law and Diplomacy and a B.A. from Washington and Lee University.